ng-doc/ng-doc/apps/ng-doc/docs/guides/playground/index.md

 - `<ng-doc-selector>` - is a unique tag that will be dynamically replaced with your component's selector, and if your component has multiple selectors, NgDoc will also create a view for each possible selector.

-In this example, we created a playground for the `NgDocTagComponent`, to make it work, we also need to import the `NgDocTagModule` in the `imports` field of the page.

 ## Displaying